 As investors, we need to understand how our companies truly make their money.
 A neat trick developed for just that purpose -- the DuPont Formula -- can help us do so.

-So in this series we let the DuPont do the work.
-Let's see what the formula can tell us about Frontier Communications (NYS: FTR) and a few of its peers.
+So in this series we let the DuPont Formula do the work.
+Let's see what it can tell us about Frontier Communications (NAS: FTR) and a few of its peers.

 The DuPont Formula can give you a better grasp on exactly where your company is producing its profit, and where it might have a competitive advantage.
 Named after the company where it was pioneered, the formula breaks down return on equity into three components:

 Return on equity = net margin x asset turnover x leverage ratio